Our story

 Dignity first

 We design for autonomy and confidence.
-No one should have to justify their needs in order to feel safe in a space.
+No one should have to justify their sensory needs in order to feel safe in a space.

 No personal tracking